Food, Poland

 Museums

 Warsaw has plenty of museums to choose from, depending on your interests.
 We recommend the following history and cultural museums – Chopin museum, The Uprising museum and the National Museum.
 Entry is affordable, being around 25zł (5€) per adult ticket.
-For a fun time, how about check out the Neon museum, the Pinball Arcade museum or the Vodka museum!?
+For a fun time, how about check out the Neon museum, the Pinball Arcade museum or the Vodka museum?

 Copernicus Science Centre would be an interesting place for families with kids and later you can walk by the Vistula river, and find the Warsaw Mermaid statue.
 You can also find a rooftop botanical garden opposite the science centre!